-Our experts at Farnell Mechanical, Inc. in Opelika created a list of ways you can save.
+Our experts at Farnell Mechanical, Inc. in Auburn and Opelika created a list of ways you can save.
 Try them out and enjoy lower utility bills this winter season.

 1. Adjust your thermostat.

 Change your thermostat to lower heating output at times when you’re asleep or not home.
 Three to five percent more energy is consumed when your furnace is set above 68 degrees, so try keeping your home at 68 degrees when you’re at home and awake, and lower to 55-65 degrees at times when you’re away at work, out of town or sleeping to achieve lower utility bills.

 2. Make sure you only wash when you have full loads.

 Put off doing laundry until you can do full loads.
 This will save you money on water heating, water usage and on heat used for the dryer.
 You don’t want to do more laundry than you have to anyway, right?
 And, don’t forget: cleaning out the lint trap after every load can save you up to $34 a year, according to PG&E.

 3. Conduct a home energy audit.

 A home energy audit can help you find the spots where your home is losing energy through leaks, drafts, or products and appliances that use excess energy.
 The assessment can explain how to save on energy expenses, including long- and short-term energy-saving options.

 From your air ducts to attics, walls and windows, there are many areas in your home that may be letting cold air seep through.
 Simply cover drafty windows with a heavy-duty, clear plastic sheet, and add caulk or weatherstripping to seal leaks coming through doors and windows.
 Contact Farnell Mechanical, Inc. to find out more about sealing your air ducts.